s0fiateixeira/FEUP_FPRO/README.md

 # FPRO - Fundamentos da Programação
-### Programming Fundamentals lectured on the first year of the Integrated Master in Informatics and Computer Engineering at Faculdade de Engenharia da Universidade do Porto (FEUP)
+### Programming Fundamentals lectured on the first year of the Integrated Master in Informatics and Computing Engineering at Faculdade de Engenharia da Universidade do Porto (FEUP)

 * RE - Away Assignments
 * PE - Practical on Computer Evaluation